bmabey/continuous-cooking/README.md

 Chef recipes for continuous integration, code review, and overall code management.
 The goal is to have recipes for [Gitosis][gitosis], [Hudson][hudson], [Gerrit][gerrit], and perhaps more.
-This is a work in progress...

 I only aim to support ubuntu and nginx, but adding apache or other platforms should be easy if you have the need.

 ## Whats Done
 * Hudson